NVDIMM: Backup power

 When the module includes non-volatile memory, backup power is required for only a short time after the computer's main power fails, while the module copies the data from volatile to non-volatile memory.
 Therefore, modern NVDIMMs use on-board supercapacitors to store energy.

 Interface

 A few server vendors still make products using the DDR3 interface to the computer, but standardization work in 2014 and 2015, such as at JEDEC and ACPI, was based on the DDR4 interface.

+Support

+Hardware support

+Xeon processors since Broadwell support NVDIMM-N.